WizSuperuser/dreambridge-api/README.md

 2. Create a database on the instance `gcloud sql databases create backend --instance={instance-name}` to create a database called backend.
 3. Add username, password, database to `.env` file.
 Look at .env.example file for exact variable names.
 4. Add these variables to Secret Manager on cloud, give the service account for cloud run the permissions of Secret Manager Secret Accessor and add those secrets to Cloud Run instance.

 ## Update tables on API calls
 1. Add persistance to chat

 ## Test that tables are getting properly updated

+## Schema
+Session table
+|-sessionid
+|-userid
+|-heading?

+Messages table
+|-messageid
+|-sessionid
+|-taskid

+Tasks table
+|-taskid
+|-task

+Users Table
+|-userid

+Langgraph checkpointer
+|-sessionid
+|-messages